 While changing your mind about aspects of the renovation like your choice of fittings or artwork may be inevitable, try to avoid making fundamental changes to your renovation plan, as this will not only push back the completion date, but it will also add to the final cost.

 Consider a project manager

-Whether you’re a homeowner or investor, one of the biggest decisions you’ll need to make is whether you’ll leverage the services of an independent project manager.
+Whether you’re a homeowner or investor, one of the biggest decisions you’ll need to make is whether you’ll leverage the services of an independent project manager or DIY.

 By using a project manager, you can benefit from their network of reliable and reasonably priced tradespeople that could save you both time and money.
 You can also ensure that they will honestly assess the quality of the work.
 A project manager, rather than a builder, is more likely to act in your best interests and point out if there are any structural issues that require attention.

 While it’s easy to remember to budget your money, it’s harder to remember to budget your time.
 If you don’t budget your time, however, you may find your money slipping away during your next renovation.